2 Corinthians 6:17 “Therefore “Come out from among them And be separate, says the Lord. Do not touch what is unclean, And I will receive you.”

 Sin is the spiritual plague of mankind.
 In the same manner we treat a disease, is the same way we should treat sin.
 Those who practice sin move in a pattern contrary to God’s path.

 James 4:4 “Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God.”

-Enmity defined: “Enmity” and its synonyms “hostility,” “animosity,” and “animus” all indicate deep-seated dislike or ill will.
-“Enmity” (which derives from an Anglo-French word meaning“enemy”) suggests true hatred, either overt or concealed.
+Enmity defined is synonymous with hostility and animosity, they indicate a deep-seated dislike or ill will.
+It derives from an Anglo-French word meaning”enemy” and suggests true hatred, either overt or concealed.
 “Hostility” implies strong, open enmity that shows itself in attacks or aggression.

 The world is considered “hostile” toward God.
-In the ways they live, think, speak, and their goals or ambitions.
-It’s like they are at war with Him and that goes for His people.
+In the ways they live, think, and speak, with their goals or ambitions.
+It’s like they are at war with God and His people.

-Does it make more sense as to why we are not to marry our enemy, or even associate with them?
-If we represent Christ, we stand as the enemy of the world and our expectation should be one of hostility.
-If they think we are just one of them, if our lives don’t offend them, or if we think we might join in with their lifestyles….we have some serious self reflection that should take place as to whether we live what we believe.
+Does it make sense as to why we are not to be married to our enemy, or be friends with them?
+If we represent Christ, we stand as an enemy to the world and our expectation should be one of hostility.
+If they think we are one of them, if our lives don’t offend them, or if we think we might join in with their lifestyles….we have some serious self reflection that should take place as to whether we live what we believe.

 Leviticus 19:2 “Speak to all the congregation of the children of Israel, and say to them: ‘You shall be holy, for I the LORD your God am holy.”